milesfuller/aws-synapsed-org/README.md

 ## License

-AGPL-3.0 License - See LICENSE file
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments